for engineering teams

 /02

-Install the claude-agent-acp (or codex-acp, or compatible) adapter.
+Install claude-agent-acp, codex-acp, OpenCode's ACP command, or a compatible adapter.
 Start the ACP process with the workspace URL and agent token.
-The local Claude Code instance — with all its MCP servers and custom prompt configuration — appears online as a named workspace agent.
+The agent — with its MCP servers and custom configuration — appears online as a named workspace agent.
+For Hermes agents, skip the local step: deploy directly to Vokal's hosted runtime.

 /03